JeroenVanB/LAMAS/docs/index.md

 It would be interesting to extend the Q-learning approach mentioned above with tactical guessing.
 A second neural network could be used to make a correct guess and to chose which tactic to apply: greedy or non-greedy.

-### TODO: Explain how the lose graph can be updated so it used kripke knowledge:
+### TODO: Explain how the lose graph can be updated so it used Kripke knowledge:

 ### Kipke knowledge in lose-graph